Social distancing with the Optimal Steps Model: Conclusions

-We have found parameter values for the Optimal Steps Model to simulate social distancing.
-We considered two different use cases for social distancing.
-In the first use case contacts have to be completely avoided.
-The distance between agents must never fall below the required social distance value.
-In the second use case, the social distance is interpreted as desired distance.
-The average distance is approximately the social distance, but single distances might be smaller which leads to contact.
-For both use cases we derived rules of thumb to determine the Optimal Steps Models parameters for any desired social distance $d \in [1.25m, 2.25m]$.
+We investigated how to calibrate parameters of the OSM, an optimal steps model implemented in the free and open-source \textit{Vadere} framework so that social distancing can be simulated.
+We considered two use cases for social distancing: In the first, contacts had to be completely avoided.
+The distance between agents could not fall below the required social distance value.
+In the second use case, a temporal violation of the social distance of $10s$ on average per agent was allowed.
+For both use cases, we derived regression formulas to determine the OSM parameters for any desired social distance $d \in [1.25m, 2.00m]$.

-In visual analysis the rule of thumb seems to work for use case 2.
-Despite this, the precision of the equation could be increased by reformulating the problem as an optimization problem where each deviation from the desired social distance is punished within a utility function.
-For this purpose, several questions need to be answered: In which area around an agent should a distance deviation be punished?
-How to choose the utility function?
-The solution to this problem is part of future research.

-The rules of thumbs are based on a bottleneck scenario where high densities occur.
-We expect that our parameter suggestions work for scenarios with bottlenecks.
-We can not guarantee that the they work for any topography.

-When testing the new parameter values, we observed that the probability of clogging increases when increasing the social distance.
-This is caused by the higher repulsion.
-The clogging problem can be mitigated but not completely eliminated by using a dynamic floor field and allowing position switches in counterflow.
-We list the \textit{Vadere} parameter settings to achieve this.
-However, we believe that the problem is better addressed by implementing suitable agent behaviors.
-We plan to do this in the \textit{Vadere} simulation framework.
+Our procedure was based on two steps.
+In the first step, we varied the OSM parameters personal space height and personal space width, that describe an agent's need for personal space, for a narrow $(1.2m)$ and broad $(3.0m)$ bottleneck.
+We analyzed the contact duration for each of 2500 samples.
+We found that the conditions for both use cases could be fulfilled with personal space height of 850 and kept it fixed at that value in the following.

+Then, we investigated, for both use cases, how the personal space width has to be chosen depending on the desired social distance and the corridor width.
+We found that the personal space width depends linearly on both, the desired social distance and on the corridor width.
+However, the latter has a significantly smaller influence.
+We also saw that evacuation time increases linearly with the personal space width and decreases linearly with the corridor width.

+We observed that agents get stuck in some simulations.
+We found that clogging always occurs in our bottleneck scenario when the personal space extends beyond the corridor width.

+Several questions remain to be answered.
+The first is the problem of clogging for which new sub-models need to be introduced that resolve unrealistic clogging in the simulation where real persons would find a cooperative solution to proceed.
+The second is the definition of the use cases that are currently based solely on time measures, that is, on the duration of the violation of a fixed distance.
+Measures that take into account how much the distance was violated, have the potential to be much more precise.
+However, it is unclear, how to weigh these distances.
+Another open question is to what extent the formulas can be transferred to other scenarios than the considered bottleneck. }